isabella232/hpvs-secure-file-storage/README.md

 ## Configure for the application

+> The application is initially not configured for HTTPS, this exercise if left to you as you can either configure Node.js with your own SSL certificate, or as described further below, deploy Cloud Internet Services or your own proxy.

 1. In the [Resource List](https://cloud.ibm.com/resources) click on the previously created Hyper Protect Virtual Server instance.
    * Click on the **Manage** tab and capture the **Public IP address** for your instance.